CIS Account & Personal Identification Number (PIN) Frequently Asked Questions

 Only one PIN is issued per business entity (or per registered agent).
 It is the responsibility of the business entity to manage and authorize PIN usage.

 However, each business entity user will need to create an online user account.

-You must use your home address.
+You must use your exact home address, without any alterations or additions.
+This address information is only used for verification and is not saved in the CIS.
 If you have recently moved it could be that Experian has not received your new address information.
-You may try entering your old address but if you still get the same message, you will need to contact the Clerk’s Office Contact Center at 866-722-2551 and 804-371-9733 for callers calling from outside of VA, and they will be happy to assist you.
+You may try entering your old address but if you still get the same message, you will need to contact the Clerk’s Office Contact Center at (804) 371-9733 or toll-free in Virginia at 1-866-722-2551, and an agent will be happy to assist you.

 - How do I update my online account information?

 You can update your online account information by:

 - sign in with your username and password

 - across the top you will see various tabs, click on “profile”